Why we’re Craft CMS developers

 The plugin ecosystem is infinitely better now than it was before Craft Version 3 with the addition of the Official Plugin Store.

-But with ‘only’ 730+ plugins available (as of July 2025) it does look like a ghost town in comparison to the 59,000+ plugins available to WordPress users.
+But with ‘only’ 800+ plugins available (as of 2026) it does look like a ghost town in comparison to the 59,000+ plugins available to WordPress users.

-Two reasons for this could be
+Two reasons for this could be:

 - Craft does more out of the box than WordPress, so fewer are needed.